xyngular/py-xinject/README.md

 ### Overview

-The main class used most of the time is `glazy.dependency.Dependency`, you can look at the doc-comment for that module and class for more details.
+The main class used most of the time is `udepend.dependency.Dependency`, you can look at the doc-comment for that module and class for more details.

 Allows you to create sub-classes that act as sharable singleton-type objects that